jvm-coder/mini-programs/README.md

 5. STONE PAPER SCISSOR

 this python program is a demonstration of STONE PAPER AND SCISSOR game. it is created by using random function.

+6. SADDLE POINT OF A MATRIX

+saddle point of a matrix is the element in the matrix which is smallest in its row and greatest in its column. for matrix,
+1 2 3
+4 5 6
+7 8 9
+ 7 is saddle point because it is smallest in its row and greatest in its column.